Fix & Flip

 What South Florida flip profits actually look like by market

-The profit range varies significantly depending on which South Florida county and price point you're operating in:
+The profit range varies significantly depending on which South Florida county and price point you're working in:

 A real South Florida flip deal breakdown